Palestinian stone throwing: Israeli law

 In June 2015, 4 Palestinians—3 of them minors—convicted of hurling large rocks at a car on Route 375, severely injuring Ziona Kala, were sentenced to between 7 and 8 years in prison.
-In September 2015, following other incidents on a road where stone-throwing was frequent, Attorney General Yehuda Weinstein was asked by Binyamin Netanyahu to authorize live fire against stone-throwers in East Jerusalem.
+In September 2015, following other incidents on a road where stone throwing was frequent, Attorney General Yehuda Weinstein was asked by Benjamin Netanyahu to authorize live fire against stone-throwers in East Jerusalem.
 According to B'Tselem, if passed, the measure would contravene the recommendations for the restricted use of live fire set forth by the Or Commission in 2000.
-The Israeli Cabinet passed unanimously a proposal on September 24 to make 4 year sentences for adults throwing stones and Molotov cocktails mandatory.
-The proposed measures allow police to open fire if any lives are perceived to be in danger, which is interpreted by Ynet to mean that minors also can be targeted.
+The Israeli Cabinet unanimously passed a proposal on 24 September to create a 4 year mandatory minimum sentence for adults throwing stones and Molotov cocktails.
+The measure allows police to open fire if any lives are perceived to be in danger, which is interpreted by Ynet to mean that minors can also be targeted.
 The families of minors between 14 and 18 found to have thrown rocks, Molotov cocktails, or firecrackers will be subject to fines and imprisonment.

 Collective punishment has been used to obtain information about stone throwers.
 In April 2015, the 7,000 inhabitants of Hizma had all exits to their town closed down, until informers would emerge to tell the Israeli authorities who in their ranks had been responsible for stoning incidents.
 According to Haaretz, the police removed the sign explaining the move when an activist was observed filming in the area.